 Central African Republic

-They are being supported in creating and developing sustainable small businesses and economically viable agriculture.
-In addition, the women receive education in peace mediation with the purpose of promoting their role as decision-makers in their households, cooperatives and communities.
+Our work in the country began in 2018 with the purpose of combining livelihood, education and peace work in the Bozoum area.
+Women were given training in e.g. literacy, numeracy, entrepreneurship and agriculture.
+They were being supported in creating and developing sustainable small businesses and economically viable agriculture.
+In addition, women received education in peace mediation with the purpose of promoting their role as decision-makers in their households, cooperatives and communities.

 1,377 women benefitted from our work

 Our project to empower women in the Bozoum area ended in 2021 as planned.